Sandeul: 2019–present: Solo ventures

 In March 2019, Lee participated in KBS2's In Sync\Kiss, a duet matching show.
 Partnered with rapper DinDin singing Lee Hi's "Breathe" they won.

 During April and May 2019, WM Entertainment announced Lee is preparing for his first solo comeback, with his second EP to be released on June 3.
 In addition, Lee's agency informed he would hold his first Japanese and Korean solo concerts in June.

 In November 2019, Lee reprised his role in the musical "Iron Mask".
 In February 2020, Lee took the supporting role of Clive Owen in the musical "Sherlock Holmes: The Missing Children".

 On December 29, 2019, Lee received an Excellence Award for his work as a DJ in the radio show "Starry Night".
 On May 10, 2020, after a year and ten months, Lee stepped down as the host of the radio show.

 For the first time, as a part of the variety program My Music Teacher, Mingalabar, Lee alongside his co-stars (Yoon Do-hyun, Sandara Park, Kim Jae-hwan, JooE and Yoo Jae-hwan) created children's songs.

 On May 27, 2020, "Lazy Me" was released, the first song of what meant to be three part series of digital singles project called "생각집" (lit.
 House of Thoughts), and was followed by "Smile Box" on July 2.
 On August 5, My Little Thought Ep.01, Lee's third EP, was released as part three of the series, including the previous singles and "Summer Day Summer Night" as the title track.
 On July 20, 2020, Lee released a remake of Saevom's "Slightly Tipsy" as a soundtrack to the popular webtoon She is My Type.
 The remake became Lee's best-charting song to date, peaking at second on both the monthly Gaon Digital Chart and Billboard's K-pop Hot 100 singles chart.
 On April 8, 2021, "Slightly Tipsy" received a platinum certification for streaming by Gaon.

 In April 2021, Lee was confirmed to play the lead role in the musical "1976 Harlan County", that is based on the American documentary film Harlan County, USA.

 Personal life

+Military service

-Sandeul enlisted in the military on November 11, 2021, after completing five weeks of compulsory training, after which Sandeul will serve as a social worker.
+Sandeul enlisted in the mandatory military service on November 11, 2021.
+After completing five weeks of compulsory training, Sandeul served as a social worker.
+He was discharged from military service on August 10, 2023.